Art in Paris: Museums

 African exhibit at the Musée du quai Branly.

 Musée du Montparnasse opened in the former studio of painter, Marie Vassilieff.

 Works by Pablo Picasso and Auguste Rodin are found in the Musée Picasso and the Musée Rodin respectively.
 The Picasso museum, which was renovated in 2013, is housed in the Hôtel Salé, a mid nineteenth century edifice.
 It has a rich collection of 3500 drawings, engravings, paintings, ceramic works and sculptures by Pablo Picasso (1881–1973).
 It was gifted to the government by the kin of Picasso as compensation for the estate tax (droits de succession).

-The museum which was renovated in 2013 housed in the Hôtel Salé, a mid nineteenth century edifice has a rich collection of 3500 drawings, engravings, paintings, ceramic works and sculptures by the grand maître (great master) Pablo Picasso (1881–1973).
-It was gifted to the government by the kin of Picasso as compensation for the inheritance tax.

 Art and artifacts from the Middle Ages and Impressionist eras are kept in the Musée de Cluny and the Musée d'Orsay, respectively.
 The Musée de Cluny is now named as the Musée National du Moyen Âge.
 It is housed in the Hôtel des Abbés de Cluny, a 15th-century monument built in medieval architectural style and also holds the remnants of Gallo-Roman thermes (baths) dated around to 200 AD, which is called the cool room.
 The exhibits in the museum are the former with the prized tapestry cycle The Lady and the Unicorn (La Dame à la Licorne), Netherlands tapestries of the late-15th-century, and gold, ivory and enamel artifacts including manuscripts which are lighted.

 Paris's newest (and third-largest) museum, the Musée du quai Branly, opened its doors in June 2006 and houses art from Africa, Asia, Oceania, and the Americas, including many from Mesoamerican cultures.
 In 1998, under the same French president Jacques Chirac, Japanese cultural House in Paris (French: Maison de la culture du Japon à Paris) has opened offices near Eiffel Tower.
 This place show various exhibits on Japanese Art and Culture in Paris.
 Few art galleries have developed around those places.
 7th district have been in recent years active location for new museums development.